 - Setting Up Your Intel Edison

-- Edison/Explorer Board (setup with Mac)
+- FOR MAC: Edison/Explorer Board Setup

 - Make Your First PR

-- Set up Nightscout
+- Setting up Nightscout (recommended)

 - Offline Looping/Monitoring Offline